jimmyovega/jimmyovega.github.io/_posts/2019-05-24-the-mirror-toad.md

 And finds this one toad's presence appalling
 Hisses, inflations all meant to deter failed

-It rushed, foliage ruffled and glanced to it
+Foliage unsettled and shoved the toad glanced
 Backed away with a leap for any jaws snapping
+The other spitting image, past the metal frame
+Unware, it too, danced with its ego colliding
+The mirrored frivolous attempt to be unkind
+The soft mud carries all of their petty weight.